asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-info-description

-Info `description` should be present and non-empty string.
+Info `description` should be present and a non-empty string.

 #### Good example